Learn all about production management, including what it is, why it's important, careers, and how to get started.

 Production management is important because it lowers costs when done efficiently, meaning the processes maximize resources to improve a business' competitiveness in the market.
 This, in turn, helps companies produce high quality products that are delivered on time to achieve business objectives, and therefore improves the company's reputation.

-The 5 M's of production management can be summarized with: men, machines, methods, money, and materials.
-Managing "men" (the better word for this is "people") is a core of production management, who are needed to work the machines that produce goods.
+The 5 M's of production management are men, machines, methods, money, and materials.
+Managing "men" (the better word for this is "people") is a core of production management, who work the machines that produce goods.
 Production managers strategize how to use machines and certain methods (strategies) to optimize resources, money, and materials.

 Production management job descriptions vary by each industry and level of the role, but in general, someone working in production management has the following responsibilities: